ojuuji/rbmerge/readme.md

 These steps are automated via GitHub Actions, so you may check [workflows](.github/workflows) directory for details.

-Documentation can be found on the site: https://ojuuji.github.io/rbmerge/
+Documentation can be found on GitHub Pages: https://ojuuji.github.io/rbmerge/